dvbarnett/kickstarter-analysis/README.md

 ### Further Recommendations

-As mentioned above, I feel as thought it would be effective to calculate the percentage of plays that were successful, failed or canceled and compare it to the Launch date to get a more accurate representation of which month would be better for launching a campaign.
+As mentioned above, I feel as thought it would be effective to calculate the percentage of plays that were successful, failed or canceled and compare it to the launch date to get a more accurate representation of which month would be better for launching a campaign.
 In addition, I think it would interesting to investigate the average number of backers per campaign goal tier, possibly visualized via a line chart, to help show Louise which campaign goal attracts the highest number of backers.